RJAIN-27/SlackBot-CSC510/Bot.md

 The library bot L.I.B.R.A. is developed in Slack Environment.

+Set environment variables for slack bot token and bot id using the command:

+`export SLACK_BOT_TOKEN=<TOKEN>`

+`export BOT_ID=<ID>`

 ## Bot Implementation

 The code for the Bot Implementation and mock unittest is given [here](https://github.ncsu.edu/csc510-fall2019/CSC510-23/tree/master/Code)

+After you have all the required packages installed for running the code, you will have to run slackbot.py code using the command '$python slackbot.py'

 ## Use Cases Refinement: